cansud98/cansud98.github.io/computing.md

 ---

-This webpage contains information about how to set up and run WRF on FSU HPC.
+This webpage provides information on how to set up and run WRF-ARW on FSU's HPC system.

+The webpage was created to help keep my personal notes organized and to serve as a guide for FSU HPC users.

-The Florida State University HPC system features over 18,000 and over 700 nodes providing powerful and scalable HPC resources.
-My research utilizes the FSU HPC for numerical simulations and data processing related to mesoscale storm modeling.
+Florida State University's HPC system features over 18,000 cores and more than 700 nodes, offering powerful and scalable resources.
+My research utilizes FSU's HPC for numerical simulations and data processing related to mesoscale storm modeling.

+***********************

 # Introduction

 This guide is prepared to facilitate the basic compilation and execution of WRF-ARW v4.3.3 on FSU HPC.
 (I will update this page for the new releases of WRF-ARW).
-For detailed installing and running options beyond this guide, please see: [WRF User’s Guide -- (ucar.edu)](https://www2.mmm.ucar.edu/wrf/users/wrf_users_guide/build/html/index.html "website")
+For detailed installing and running options beyond this guide, please see: [WRF User’s Guide -- (ucar.edu)](https://www2.mmm.ucar.edu/wrf/users/wrf_users_guide/build/html/index.html "website").

 Before reading the rest of the guide, I recommend reading the [FSU HPC Overview & Using the HPC ](https://docs.rcc.fsu.edu/hpc/ "website") and getting familiar with it.

-***********************
-*** will be updated ***

 ## What you need to know first
 *** will be updated ***